 Does PlayStation Vue offer premium channels?

-PlayStation Vue offers premium channels like Cinemax, HBO, Hi-Yah, and Showtime for an additional fee.
+PlayStation Vue offers premium channels like Cinemax, HBO, and Showtime for an additional fee.
 See the full list: PlayStation Vue Premium Channels.

 Does PlayStation Vue offer on demand content?

 PlayStation Vue includes on demand content from most of the channels they offer.
 Unlike content on your DVR, you won’t be able to skip ads.

 PlayStation Vue includes access to many TV Eveywhere Apps with your PlayStation Vue credentials.
 See the full list: PlayStation Vue TV Everywhere Apps.